ruturajkanake/identity-reconcilation/README.md

 1. Clone the repository
 2. Run `npm install` to install all the dependencies
 3. Create a database in MySQL
-4. Create a `.env` file in the root directory of the project and add the following variables:
+4. Create a `.env` file in the root directory of the project and update the credentials accordingly:
 ```
 PORT=3000
 NODE_ENV=dev